scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 # Port-Bot

-This is an abandoned prototype I kept developing after winning a contest on a workgroup*.
+This is an abandoned prototype I kept developing after winning a contest along with a workgroup on a bigger project*.
 It could build a good source of data for a supervised training of a convolutional neural network in order to classify pictures depending on the current labels.
 It was tested on OS X 10.10.5.

 Run it from its folder by typing "python3.7 start.py" and scan the QR code with a phone.
 Message him from other phones to initialize it.
 I added a queue in order to handle multiple users.